 \subsection{Summary of Findings and Research Questions}

-As data visualisation gains widespread adoption across various domains to convey data insights \cite{sun2023data, park2023charlie, yang2023pair, schroeder2020evaluation}, it becomes crucial to identify practical and scalable methods to assist the general public in understanding these visualisations.
-Many individuals struggle with interpreting visualisations due to low levels of visualisation literacy \cite{maltese2015data, borner2016investigating, Donohoe2020}.
-This comparative study offers empirical evidence on three distinct approaches---data storytelling, passive GenAI agent, and proactive GenAI agent---to improve the effectiveness and efficiency of comprehending data visualisations.
+As VLA become more integrated into educational settings \citep{vieira2018visual}, it is imperative to develop practical and scalable strategies to enhance the comprehension of these complex visualisations.
+Our study specifically addresses the challenge many students and educators face due to a lack of data visualisation literacy \citep{donohoe2020data, pozdniakov2023teachers}.
+By evaluating the impact of three intervention approaches, data storytelling, passive GenAI agents, and proactive GenAI agents, our research provides empirical insights into their effectiveness and efficiency in improving students' understanding of VLA.
+These findings align with the growing need to support educational stakeholders in navigating intricate VLA tools without overwhelming cognitive load, thereby advancing instructional strategies and educational experiences \citep{verbert2020learning}.

-Regarding the first research question, all three approaches significantly enhanced both the effectiveness (measured by correct scores) and efficiency (measured by average success time) of extracting insights from data visualisations.
-These improvements were maintained post-intervention for data stories and the passive GenAI agent, while the proactive GenAI agent condition showed continued enhancement even after the intervention was removed.
-These findings provide empirical evidence supporting prior assumptions that data storytelling enhances participants' ability to accurately and efficiently comprehend insights conveyed through data stories more than conventional data visualisations \cite{Ryan2016, zhang2018converging, zhang2019designing, Zhang2022framework, Kosara2013, gershon2001storytelling}.
-Such findings also provided empirical evidence to support \citet{dykes2015data}'s foundational definition of data storytelling.
-Likewise, the findings also contribute empirical evidence supporting the use of GenAI agents as an alternative to data storytelling for facilitating accurate and efficient comprehension of data visualisations.
-This aligns with recent recommendations to leverage advanced AI systems for supporting the understanding of data visualisations \cite{li2024we, fernandez2024data, yan2024vizchat}.
-Furthermore, the sustained and continued improvements following the removal of interventions indicate that these supportive methods do more than serve as temporary tools; they facilitate the learning of key comprehension skills in data visualisation, extending their benefits beyond mere utility to education \cite{Segel2010, asamoah2022improving, bahtaji2020improving}.
+Regarding the first research question, our findings show that all three interventions significantly improved both the effectiveness (measured by correct scores) and efficiency (measured by average success time) of extracting insights from VLA.
+These improvements persisted post-intervention for data storytelling and passive GenAI agents, while proactive GenAI agents showed continued enhancement even after their removal.
+This provides empirical to support the use of GenAI agents as viable alternatives to data storytelling for facilitating accurate and efficient comprehension, echoing recent recommendations to harness advanced AI systems for understanding data visualisations \citep{li2024we, fernandez2024data}.
+Furthermore, the ongoing improvements after intervention removal suggest these methods not only provide temporary assistance but also contribute to the learning of vital visualisation comprehension skills, extending their educational benefits \citep{asamoah2022improving, bahtaji2020improving}.